sreutter/siproxylin/README.md

 ### Use Cases

-1. **Private Wireguard VPN server** - XMPP server behind Wireguard?
-Use **wireproxy** and point Siproxylin to the SOCKS5 socket.
+1. **Don't want to expose your private XMPP server?** Add Wireguard directly on your server and use **wireproxy** with the SOCKS5 socket.
-2. **Sensitive group chats** - Joining a group about something private?
-Install Tor and use its SOCKS5 socket.
+2. **Sensitive group chats** - Joining a group about stuff like flat earth, alcoholism or BDSM for beginers?
+Install Tor and point Siproxylin to its SOCKS5 socket.
 3. **Corporate network** - Only way out is via Squid proxy?
 Route your account through the HTTP proxy and enjoy texts and calls.

 **Leak testing:** I tested with tcpdump and found **zero IP leaks** — it seems to be solid.